capitalone/locopy/docs/source/developer.rst

 edgetest is a utility to help keep requirements up to date and ensure a subset of testing requirements still work.
 More on edgetest `here <https://github.com/capitalone/edgetest>`_.

-The ``setup.cfg`` has configuration details on how to run edgetest.
+The ``pyproject.toml`` has configuration details on how to run edgetest.
 This process can be automated via GitHub Actions.
-(A future addition, which will come soon).

 In order to execute edgetest locally you can run the following after install ``edgetest``:

 .. code-block:: bash

-    edgetest -c setup.cfg -r requirements.txt --export
+    edgetest -c pyproject.toml --export

-This should return output like the following and also updating ``requirements.txt``:
+This should return output like the following and also update our ``dependencies`` within the ``pyproject.toml``:

 .. code-block:: bash